 Focusing in particular on Kenya, Zambia, Zimbabwe, Mozambique, Nigeria and Senegal, the AfSDJN will also amplify African voices and decolonize narratives on African sovereign debt .
 Its activities include producing research outputs to enhance the network’s advocacy interventions.
 It also seeks to create awareness on and elevate the priority given to sovereign debt and other economic justice issues on the African continent and beyond throughout 2021.

-- Sixteenth Sovereign Debt News Update: North and East Africa in Context
+- Twenty Fourth Sovereign Debt News Update: Multilateral, Bilateral and Private Financing in Context

 The Analysis Section of Afronomicslaw.org publishes two types of content on issues of international economic law and public international law, and related subject matter, relating to Africa and the Global South.
 First, individual blog submissions which readers are encouraged to submit for consideration.
 Second, feature symposia, on discrete themes and book reviews that fall within the scope of the subject matter focus of Afronomicslaw.org.

 - Competition Regimes in Developing Countries: The Prospect of a New Approach to Achieving Development Goals

 - Pathways to Just, Equitable and Sustainable Trade and Investment Regimes

 - Symposium Introduction: Markets, Competition and Regional Integration in the Global South - New Perspectives

 - First Impressions on the First Negotiations for the First-Ever EU Sustainable Investment Facilitation Agreement